 Handling abuse disclosures in Confession

-If a victim discloses abuse when confessing, priests are bound by the absolute seal of the confessional – as indeed they are always.
+If a victim discloses abuse when confessing, priests are bound by the absolute seal of the confessional – as indeed they have always been.

 However, the guidelines advise priests to encourage victims to report their experiences.
 Priests are urged to use their “pastoral sensitivity to determine if the penitent has already confided in another trusted person”.